 Students shall participate in the Departmental pre-defense of their senior projects in the first week of April.
 IBL faculty members will evaluate students' performance.
 Senior students writing the honors paper shall have 10 minutes for the oral presentation and 20 minutes for questions and answers.
-Students working on the senior paper will have 10 minutes for the oral presentation and 15 minutes for responding to questions.
-Students who do not pass the pre-defense cannot qualify for the defense and, therefore, will not be eligible for graduation from the University.
-The pre-defense will be graded and the grade received will constitute 10% of the final grade of the senior paper.
+Students working on the senior paper will have 15 minutes for the oral presentation and 15 minutes for responding to questions.